IARCbioinfo/hla-neo-nf/README.md

 # nf-hla-neo
-Pipeline to make neonantigen prediction from WGS data
+Pipeline to predict neoantigens  from WGS of T/N pairs